Honey glycemic index tells just how quickly, or actually moderately slowly, raw, pollen-rich sugars are turned into blood glucose.

-When you're in your parlour, Queen, rather have bread, cheese and honey, and don't forget the butter.
+When you're in your parlour, Queen, rather have bread, cheese and honey, and do not forget the butter.

 See the fine, uniform crystals in last year's honey on the right.
 On the left is the lightly filtered honey from those bottles at the top of this page.
 Within a few weeks it will set and look exactly like the one on the right.

-To be quite certain, it's safer to buy honey like that on the right.
-You wouldn't know whether the honey on the left is fresh like this one, straight from the hive, unless you know the beekeeper or whether it's processed, heated and filtered.
+To be quite certain, it is safer to buy honey like that on the right.
+You would not know whether that on the left is fresh like this one, straight from the hive, unless you know the beekeeper or whether it is processed, heated and filtered.